 The United States Postal Service has released its proposed changes to shipping rates for 2020, to take effect on January 26, 2020.
 FedEx has released their changes to an extent (other details, like changes to FedEx One Rate, still to come).
-If you’re completely unfamiliar with what is changing, you can see our breakdowns of the 2020 shipping rates for USPS here and FedEx here (UPS has not yet announced their rate changes).
+If you’re completely unfamiliar with what is changing, you can see our breakdowns of the 2020 shipping rates for USPS here and FedEx here.

 Get the industry’s most in-depth breakdown of the 2020 shipping rate changes for all three major carriers.
 Download the free guide now!

 In this article, we’re going to focus mainly on the USPS changes since those are the only ones fully released.
 They are subject to change if the Postal Regulatory Commission decides to make changes, but that doesn’t seem very likely.
 We’ll dive into the 2020 shipping rates for some of the most popular USPS services and show what exactly the increases will look like to your bottom line.

 2020 Priority Mail shipping rates

 We’ll start with what is probably the most popular and most used shipping service USPS offers.
 Priority Mail offers many features, including various flat rate options.
 The standard Priority Mail shipping cost is calculated by weight and destination, called Zone.

 Priority Mail shipping rates are increasing by an average of 3.0 percent, a much lower increase than the 2019 rate increase of 6.2 percent.
 While that’s good news, e-commerce merchants will still feel the increase a bit.